Exclusive semileptonic $B_c$-meson decays to radially excited charmonium and charm meson states: Introduction

+One of the most engrossing puzzles in flavor physics in recent years has been the observed deviations of observables in the semileptonic $B_c$-decays from the corresponding SM predictions.
+The measurements of observables ${\cal R}_{J/\psi}$: the ratio of semileptonic branching fractions reported by the LHCb Collaboration\cite{A1}:

-which lies within $2\sigma$ above the range of existing SM predictions \cite{A10,A11,A12,A13,A14}.
-A series of measurements of identical decay modes $B\to D^*l\nu_l$ by BaBar \cite{A15,A16}, BELLE \cite{A17,A18,A19}, and LHCb \cite{A20,A21} also hint at the deviation of observables from the corresponding SM predictions.
-The average of such measurements of ${\cal R}_D$ and ${\cal R}_{D^*}$ performed by the HFLAV Collaboration \cite{A22} are
+lie within $2\sigma$ above the range of existing SM predictions \cite{A2,A3,A4,A5,A6}.
+A series of measurements of identical decay modes $B\to D^*l\nu_l$ by BaBar \cite{A7,A8}, BELLE \cite{A9,A10,A11}, and LHCb \cite{A12,A13} also mark significant deviation of observables from the SM predictions.
+The average of the observed ${\cal R}_D$ and ${\cal R}_{D^*}$ by the HFLAV Collaboration \cite{A14} which read